|

 What does Heaven look like?
 Revelation chapter

 twenty-one gives us some idea.
-Here we see Heaven figuratively
+Here we see Heaven figuratively pictured

-place called Heaven gives us some idea of its great beauty.
+called Heaven gives us some idea of its great beauty.

 One of the most wonderful aspects of Heaven is that